taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 }
 ~~~~~~~~

-Now, there comes the important clue.
-The `combineReducers()` function introduces an intermediate state layer for the global state object.
+Now, there comes the important part: The `combineReducers()` function introduces an intermediate state layer for the global state object.
 The global state object, when using the combined reducers as shown before, would look like the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~